 My intention is to create a space that centers all of your multiple identities: race, ethnicity, gender, sexuality, etc. Your many identities and your cultural and spiritual healing practices are valued here.
 Additionally, racism, homophobia, transphobia, sexism, and other forms of harmful systemic isms will be openly talked about in this space.

 Part of our work together is exploring the impact of this white supremacist, patriarchal, capitalist delusion (ref.
 Sonya Renee Taylor) that we are currently experiencing.
 Yes, even if we hold privilege, like my fellow white folks.
 Often our experience of trauma is compounded by the harm of living today in a culture that diminishes our humanity and devalues collective care for each other.

 I know that this work of self-examination of our own biases and how we hold privilege can feel uncomfortable for us holding various forms of privilege.
 Often, we have never been asked to examine these parts of ourselves, which is by design.
 We will approach this work with curiosity and compassion.

 Part of my commitment to dismantling oppressive systems is actively learning and participating in workshops to examine my own identity and bias as a white, cis, hetero woman and our greater construct, supporting the work of organizations that prioritize the mental health needs of BIPOC and LGBTQIA folks, volunteering for causes that create equity, and redistributing wealth to folks that have intersectional identities that experience oppression.

-As a white, cis, hetero woman, I am constantly having to evaluate my privilege and how it differs from the experiences of the folks I work with.
-I attend lectures and workshops and actively participate in a learning space to put these skills into action.
-I will get this wrong.
+As a person with privilege, I will get this wrong.
 I will apologize, take accountability, and learn.
-The burden of my learning is not your responsibility, this is my work to do outside of our sessions.
+The burden of my learning is not your responsibility, this is my work to do outside of our sessions